 If your cat refuses to eat the veterinary food prescribed by your vet, look for commercial cat foods that meet these same requirements.

 Hopefully you can find one that is more palatable to your cat.
-It’s very important that your cat eats a food that has less than 0.5 percent phosphorus by dry matter basis (DMB).
+It’s very important that your cat eats a food that has less than 0.5 percent phosphorus on a dry matter basis (DMB).
 You may not be able to find a phosphorus level this low in the U.S. because that’s the minimum allowed by AAFCO.

 If you can’t find a food with a phosphorus level this low, look for a food that has a phosphorus level between 0.75 and 1 percent.

-Best foods for cats with kidney disease
+Best commercial foods for cats with kidney disease

-Made by Sunshine Mills in the United States, Hi-Tor Veterinary Select is a commercial brand that doesn’t require a prescription.
+This non-prescription low phosphorus cat food is made by Sunshine Mills in the United States, Hi-Tor Veterinary Select is a commercial brand that doesn’t require a prescription.
 The company makes foods that can be used to replace veterinary formulas for some health conditions.

 The Neo formula has 8 percent minimum crude protein, 10 percent minimum crude fat, 0.10 percent minimum phosphorus, 1 percent crude fiber, and 78 percent moisture.
 Sodium information isn’t provided.